Be sure to turn off the power and unplug the printer before you start.

-If you use your printer regular this will prevent ink drying up and keep the printer and ink in good condition.
+If you use your printer regularly, this will prevent ink drying up and keep the printer and ink in good condition.
 Use both Colour and black and white prints weekly to stop the nozzles on your printer getting clogged up, or the ink to simply dry up.

 Print a blank page.
 Run a clean page through your printer.
 This will pick up lint, dust, and stray toner.
 In some printers, you’ll have to take the printer offline and then press the Form Feed button.
 OR… open your word processor to a blank page and press the Print command.
 If it won’t print a blank page, type any character and then press Print.

-There are several inkjet and laser cleaning products that claim to remove dust, dried ink, and paper debris from the feed rollers, toner drum, and thermal head.
+There are several inkjet and laser cleaning products that claim to remove dust, dried ink, and paper debris from the feed rollers, toner drum, and the thermal head.
 Save your money with these printer tips.

-If it ain’t broke.
-Unlike cars, there’s no set time to have a printer checked out by a professional.
+If it ain’t broke… Unlike cars, there’s no set time to have a printer checked out by a professional.
 For the most part, inkjet and laser printers work tirelessly.

-The only thing you’ll replace is the toner or ink cartridge, which is why you should always have an extra on hand.
+The only thing you’ll have to replace is the toner or ink cartridge, which is why you should always have an extra on hand.
 Faulty, damaged, or bad toner or ink cartridges are responsible for the majority of printer problems especially image output defects such as fuzzy or dropped-out words, staining, and uneven or fading ink.

-Here’s a printer tip… Be careful with printer jams
+Here’s a printer tip: Be careful with printer jams

 Power down correctly

-Clean your printer but don’t over do it
+Clean your printer but don’t overdo it

 If you perform print ink clean by software or your printer’s hardware, do it once and not over and over.
 Doing this over and over can cause more damage than good.
 Clean your printer’s encoder strip monthly to stop quality issues at a later date.
 Remember if you have low ink to replace immediately.
 It prevents ink being left in the printer heads and nozzles and will give your printer more life.